robhowells/modal-template/README.md

 #Modal template
-Example markup and styling for a modal
+Example markup, basic styling and logic to show/hide a modal